-As you probably already know (but maybe not, idk), a martini is a super simple cocktail.
-It’s seriously just two ingredients BUT because it is so simple there are a number of small variations and changes that can really impact the final drink.
+A classic vodka martini is a super simple cocktail.
+It only has two ingredients, but because it is so simple, there are a number of small variations that can really impact the final drink.

-Personally, I love simple cocktails because I enjoy mixing up a drink at home sometimes, and I am by no means as skilled as most bartenders I know—far from it.
-But, a vodka martini is not only delicious, it’s super easy to make and I almost always have the ingredients on hand.
+Personally, I love simple cocktails because I enjoy mixing up a drink at home sometimes, and a classic vodka martini is not only delicious, but it’s super easy to make.
+And, I almost always have the ingredients on hand.

-And, if you don’t have a lemon in the refrigerator, you could swap this out with a lime, orange, or even grapefruit rind instead.
-It will change the final drink, but in a pinch these are all still delicious options.
+If you don’t have a lemon in the refrigerator, you could swap it with a lime, orange, or even grapefruit rind.
+It will change the final drink, but in a pinch, these are all still delicious options.
 Cheers! xo.
 Emma

 - 3 parts vodka